Victor Kennedy

 But the sun didn’t shine on Kennedy for long.
 He suffered serious kidney problems in his mid-thirties, fell out with his editor at the Cairns Post over the fair treatment of staff, and found himself unemployed.
 He toured the east coast of Australia lecturing on the Barrier Reef, worked as a free lancer in Brisbane, where he and his family suffered great financial hardship, and then moved in pursuit of work to Gympie, Murwillumbah, Casino, Newcastle, Mildura and finally Melbourne.

-Through a bewildering series of moves, deteriorating health and financial struggles, Kennedy remained devoted to literature.
+Whatever the reason, through a bewildering series of moves, deteriorating health and financial struggles, Kennedy remained devoted to literature.
 He was an active and well regarded book reviewer, and served as secretary of the Queensland Authors and Artists Association (now the Fellowship of Australian Writers), as president of the Australian Literature Society, and as a staunch advocate of the Jindyworobak movement.
 When he moved to Melbourne he made a big impact on the Melbourne art and literature scene.
 Kennedy passed away, too young, in January 1952, much mourned by the literary and journalistic community.

 Best book to buy: Kennedy, V. Cyclone, Selected Poems, [Melbourne] Jindyworobak Publication n.d.
 [1949].